clauries/WeatherDashboard/assets/InstructionsREADME.md

 click event to
     Store search to local storage & add to searched list Use card list
-    Search for city & load
     remove hide class
 click events for all the searched cities
     remove hide class

-pull info for city for temp, humid, wind, & uv index
-    UV index requires second call to use lat/longitute to get UV info language

 Pull 5 day forcast info